Kupenya/Kupenya/README.md

 - 👋 Hi, I’m Glory Alphonsus
 - 🌱 I’m a fullstack developer but backend major
-- 💞️ I’m currently a backend intern
+- 💞️ I’m currently a looking for internships/bootcamp opportunities
 - ✨Looking to contribute to more open source projects, entry level job and gigs
 - 📫 How to reach me alphonsusgee@gmail.com